SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/add-alternative.md

 If you want another alternative to be the favorite, select its tab, and click ![icon][img3] **Favorite alternative** at the bottom.

-When sending the quote, you can select to only include the favorite alternative.
+When [sending the quote][3], you can select to only include the favorite alternative.

 ## Delete alternatives